 Image and Video

-There are more things that can set the bar of the best hunting trail cameras.
+There are more things that can set the bar for the best hunting trail cameras.
 But to get the best cellular trail camera, this should be your essential checklist.
-The topnotch mentions and the guide we set for you will be enough to up your hunting and scouting experience.
+The top-notch mentions and the guide we set for you will be enough to up your hunting and scouting experience.
 Hopefully!